front-end-intermediate/session-12/readme.md

 You should now be able to add a pirate to state.

 Note that it shows up in the vanilla js (VJS) app.
-VJS is using the same store as our react app.
-We haven't implemented list in our React app yet.
+VJS is using the same store as our react app and we haven't implemented list in our React app yet.
 In effect, we have two apps which are sharing the same state.

 ## Dispatching Weapons